Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/FloorFilterApp/README.md

 the Indoors Information Model schema and floor awareness.

 When the Site button is tapped, a prompt opens so the user can select a site and then a facility.
-After selecting a site and facility, a list of levels is displayed.-
+After selecting a site and facility, a list of levels is displayed.

 |Site Button|
 |:--:|